fxnn/gone/README.md

 of the Gone process.
 Authenticated users can read and write all files that are readable resp. writeable by the Gone process.

+Note that there's a brute force blocker.
+After each failed login attempt, the login request will be answered with an increasing delay of up to 10 seconds.
+The request delay is imposed per user, per IP address and globally.
+The global delay, however, grows ten times slower than the other delays.

 ### Security considerations